Nuxeo supports the following version of Microsoft SQL Server:

 USE master; ALTER DATABASE nuxeo SET RECOVERY SIMPLE;

-If you've configured your Nuxeo Platform instance to index full-text using the SQL database (by disabling the default configuration which uses Elasticsearch), you will need to make sure that your SQL Server instance has full-text search configured (it's an optional component during installation).
-See http://msdn.microsoft.com/en-us/library/ms142571.aspx for details.
+If you have configured your Nuxeo Platform instance to index full-text using the SQL database (by disabling the default configuration which uses Elasticsearch), you will need to make sure that your SQL Server instance has full-text search configured, which is an optional component during installation.
+See Full-Text Search on Microsoft Documentation for details.

 Cannot use a CONTAINS or FREETEXT predicate on table or indexed view 'fulltext' because it is not full-text indexed.